In this guide I test all of the CFexpress Type-A cards currently available in three different Sony cameras: The Sony A1, A7R V and A7 IV.

 I was shooting uncompressed RAW which is limited to 7 FPS with the Sony A7R V.

-Please visit my Sony A7R V Memory Card Guide if you wish to see my complete in-camera tests with other file types and also UHS-II cards.
+Please visit my Sony A7R V Memory Card Guide if you wish to see my complete in-camera tests with other file types, UHS-II cards and time taken to clear the buffer.

 Sony A1 Speed Tests